yuanweiccmu/MDRL/README.md

 		2.run test(test_loader=test_loader, lmda=0.5, mode='part_acc') in net_train.py

 	Training
-		If you want train the net from scratch, you need to delete checkpoint.pth.tar and model_best.pth.tar.
+		If you want train the net from scratch, you need to delete the checkpoint.pth.tar and the model_best.pth.tar.
 		Then run  main(lmda=0.5) in net_train.py.